kirtanakrishnan/messaging-board/README.md

 4. Users on multiple devices can post on the same message board and view each other's messages.

 Additional/Bonus Feature:
 - Users can like other peoples' messages.
-However, they can only like a message once.
+They can only like a message once.

 Components:
 The main component of this project is the "Add A Message" Button, which opens up a Modal popup and allows users to type and submit